nrs32/GWC/README.md

 `npm install -g live-server`

 **Running the App:**
-Run `live-server` command in the terminal to start the app in a browser.
+Inside of the project folder, double click the file `live-server.cmd` (Windows Command Script).

+To start the app in a browser, open a new tab.
+In the URL space, enter the IP and Port number given by the terminal that pops up.